EPID/PHP 597C - Border Health Service Learning

 In this course we:

-- Meet and work with community partners on both sides of the US-Mexico border
+- Collaborate with inspiring community partners on both sides of the border through hands-on service

-- Reflect on your role as a public health professional in a binational setting
+- Reflect on your future role as a public health professional in a binational setting

-Contact Course Facilitators to Enroll Course Facilitators: Kate Ellingson, Karina Duenas, Priscila Ruedas, Edgar Villavicencio & Jill Guernsey de Zapien in partnership with Regional Center for Border Health
+Contact Course Facilitators to Enroll Course Facilitators: Kate Ellingson, Priscila Ruedas, Edgar Villavicencio & Jill Guernsey de Zapien.